Beanland and Department of Justice and Attorney-General

 This decision was made in relation to six applications for external review.
 The documents in issue were many hundreds of pages of ministerial briefing notes prepared prior to the hearings of Budget Estimates Committees of the Queensland Parliament in 1994.
 Each applicant sought access to briefing notes for a different department or organisation.
 Shortly after some of the initial FOI access applications had been made, all ministerial briefing notes for the 1994 hearings of Budget Estimates Committees were collected and placed before a Cabinet meeting.

 The cases involved consideration of s.36(1) (the Cabinet matter exemption).
 The section was amended during the course of the external review and the amendments were expressed to have retrospective effect.
-The Information Commissioner found that the amending legislation made it clear that the Information Commissioner must consider the law as it stood at the time of the decision.
+The Information Commissioner found that the amending legislation made it clear that the Information Commissioner must consider the law as it stood at the time of my decision.
 The Information Commissioner further determined that the Information Commissioner must consider the facts (including whether or not the documents in issue had been submitted to Cabinet) as they stood at the time of the decision, rather than at the time the initial FOI access applications were made.

 A number of issues raised by the applicants, which were arguable on the wording of the s.36(1) exemption provision as it stood prior to amendment, were clearly disposed of by the amendments.
 The Information Commissioner determined that all documents in issue were exempt under s.36(1)(a), as they had been 'submitted' (as that term is defined in the amended s.36(4)) to Cabinet.
 As none of the documents had been "officially published by decision of Cabinet" (see s.36(2)), the Information Commissioner found that even documents which had previously been supplied to one of the applicants were exempt matter.